Siradrawanp/Capstone-module/README.md

 # capstone-module
 garapan capstone

-already trained in english language.

-for now it working in english language.

-indonesian language soon.....
+working in indonesian language

+accuracy still below specs

+possibly need more data for training and bit a tweak in configuration

+thats it.....